echohello-dev/transcribe-me/README.md

     This command mounts the `input`, `output`, `archive`, and `.transcribe.yaml` configuration file into the Docker container.
 See [`compose.example.yaml`](./compose.example.yaml) for an example configuration.

-    Make sure to replace `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and `ASSEMBLYAI_API_KEY` with your actual API keys.
+    Make sure to replace `OPENAI_API_KEY` and `ASSEMBLYAI_API_KEY` with your actual API keys.
 Also make sure to create the `.transcribe.yaml` configuration file in the same directory as the `docker-compose.yml` file.

 ## :rocket: How it Works

 The Transcribe Me application follows a straightforward workflow:

-1. **Load Configuration**: The application loads the configuration from the `.transcribe.yaml` file, which includes settings for input/output directories, models, and their configurations.
+1. **Load Configuration**: The application loads the configuration from the `.transcribe.yaml` file, which includes settings for input/output directories and transcription service.
 2. **Get Audio Files**: The application gets a list of audio files from the input directory specified in the configuration.
 3. **Check Existing Transcriptions**: For each audio file, the application checks if there is an existing transcription file.
 If a transcription file exists, it skips to the next audio file.
 4. **Transcribe Audio File**: If no transcription file exists, the application transcribes the audio file using either the OpenAI Whisper API or AssemblyAI, based on the configuration.